Way to go Microsoft !!

 I remember those days when I first worked with .Net 1.0.
-The rich IDE provided by Visual Studio and the rapid development features it provided was a hit with the developers.
+The rich IDE provided by Visual Studio and the rapid development features it provided were a hit with the developers.

-Microsoft had introduced .Net as a technology stack which supported multiple languages and also multiple platforms (these were restricted to windows platforms).
+Microsoft had introduced .Net as a technology stack that supported multiple languages and also multiple platforms (these were restricted to windows platforms).